hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 ### Training Classifier Model

-- Enter the following command to launch the Python shell:
+- Enter the following command in the terminal to launch the Python shell:

 ```
 python